mwisniewski1991/flowers_sensors/README.md

 - Python
     - Flask
 - RabbitMQ
-- Database - PostgreSQL, MariaDB,
+- Database - InfluxDB,
 - Visualization - Streamlit/Grafana

 ## Project details:

+Sensors will created data.
+API will be bridge to communicate with RabbitMQ.
+Python app will get data from queues and put in database.
+From data in database dashboard will create charts.